rl1987/trickster.dev/tricksterblog/content/post/setting-up-rooted-android-emulator-with-frida-and-mitmproxy.md

 ```

 We can see that this piece of code attacks one of the possible cert pinning
-implementations by replacing exact code to verify certificate chain with
+implementations by replacing (at runtime!) the exact code to verify certificate
-small function that only prints a debug log.
-This is an example of dynamic
+chain with small function that only prints a debug log.
+This is an example of the
-instrumentation concept that Frida project centers around.
+dynamic instrumentation concept that Frida project centers around.